Niuafoʻou (Tonga) 1996 "XIII Congress of International Union of Prehistoric and Protohistoric science"

 • Many thanks to fellow collector Mr. Peter Brandhuber from Germany, for sharing some scans his collection.

-• Many thanks to Mr. Greg Jorgensen from Australia, who sells philatelic materials from archive of Walsall Security Printers on the Internet under nickname tonga2, for explanations about their printing process.
+• Many thanks to Mr. Greg Jorgensen from Australia, who sells philatelic materials from the archive of Walsall Security Printers on the Internet under the moniker tonga2, for explanations about their printing process.

 <prev back to index next>